 - Models on top of models.
 Models and simulations are basically the same thing, but I like to think of models as simpler simulations with less moving parts.
 Besides the models I’ve shown above, the human mind can create new mental models and then use them at any time.
 We have a model of 24 hour time cycles, analog clocks, driving, day/night cycles, biology models, birth/death models, basketball models, writing blog posts models, growing crops models, virus models, having a family model, etc. We constantly create new models such as mental models, abstract models, physical models, and probabilistic models.
 And then take those models and build other models on top of them.
 The human mind may be composed of models all the way down.

 - Focus/ignore engine – The ability to focus on aspects you want and ignore everything else allows us to focus on specific information.
 Animals use this ability to avoid prey.
 Of course with humans it is more powerful.
 This ability allows us to amplify a specific thought to produce more related thoughts and expand the idea.
 We can change our focus in the short term and long term.
 For example: you are skiing , there is snow, wind sounds, pain in your legs, other people, rocks, birds flying, lots of sensory information coming in, but you are able to focus on the act of skiing to get you down the hill safely.
 Another example, you may recently learn about the difference between vans and minivans where as before you thought they were all the same, and now you notice both minivans and vans going forward.
 A human’s focus engine can change and adapt to different situations.
 Compared to computers, they have primitive focus engines that need to be hand programmed.
 Focus is usually called attention in artificial intelligence research and is an active area of research.
-This focus ability can sometimes lead to negative effects where a human focuses too much on certain stimulus and it creates addiction to things like gambling, money, alcohol, etc.
+This focus ability can sometimes lead to negative effects where a human focuses too much on certain stimulus and it creates addiction to things like gambling, greed, alcohol, etc.

 If you were to able to build out just one part of the human simulation engine mentioned above into software, you have most likely solved true artificial intelligence, good luck 🙂